-The answer is this: What may be good for Times circulation may not be good for the courts, the FBI, or the pursuit of “live” investigations.
+The answer is this: What may be good for Times’ headlines may not be good for the courts, the FBI, or the pursuit of “live” investigations.
 Of equal importance, publishing lurid details is not always good for young woman whose public exposure is humiliating and extremely painful.
 I greatly admire women who have the nerve to disclose their sexual abuse publicly; they are the heroes of the #MeToo movement and the catalysts who are changing the law and society itself.
 But what the Times refuses to understand is that not all women want to withstand the hurt of having their sexual assaults revealed to the world.
-This kind of public exposure is the single greatest barrier that keeps victims from coming forward.
+This kind of public exposure is the single greatest barrier that keeps victims from coming forward in the first place.
 It’s understandable.
 It should be respected.
-They should not be used by the press for its own interests, regardless of women’s right to privacy.
+These victims should not be used by the press for its own interests, regardless of women’s right to privacy.
 They deserve their measure of true justice, not victimhood on parade.

 Finally, I retained a nationally known firm to conduct facial recognition of any videotapes or screenshots that were produced.
 Kessler’s phony “facial recognition technology,” which he attempted to convince us was legitimate, was not.
 I learned enough about facial recognition technically to know that his was fake.

 By the time I reached my final effort to induce Kessler to produce the servers—he said they were in Boston ready immediately to be delivered in New York—there were many parties, including lawyers, aware and ready to help.
-(A partner in Florida was deliberately walled off from this work.)
+(A partner of min in Florida was deliberately walled off from this work.)